chimericdream/athenaeum-mod/README.md

 * Add books to loot tables for other structures, including modded structures
 * Additional metadata for books, such as genre
 * Custom blocks/items
+* New villager type
+* Book catalog
+* Advancements
+* Additional configuration options to control which books can be generated

 ## Issues & Suggestions